Déjà Vu (CNCO album)

-Déjà Vu is the third studio album by Latin American boy band CNCO.
+Déjà Vu is the third studio album by the Latin American boy band CNCO.
 The album was released on 6 February 2021 via Sony Music and recorded at The Groove Studio.
 It is a cover and visual album, composed of classic songs from Latin music from the 1980s and forward, and music videos paying homage to past boy bands.

 Background

 CNCO released their first extended play (EP) Qué Quiénes Somos in October 2019.
 The proyect marked the first time the band gained majority of the creative control on a body of work.
 The group announced a concert series titled "Press Start Tour" in January 2020, but it was cancelled due to the COVID-19 pandemic.
 Their then-third studio album was also pushed back, but the boy band released the songs "Honey Boo" with Dominican singer Natti Natasha and "Beso" in April and August, respectively.
 CNCO spoke with American Songwriter about what Latin artists of the past mean to them, how the mashup for “Hero” came about, where they hope Latin music goes in the year to come, and more.
 Four singles were released prior to the album, with the fifth one accompanying the LP on its release date.

 At the beginning of quarantine, we took some time off since we had been traveling a lot these past few years.[...]
 We were able to reconnect with our families and reflect on all we’ve achieved and look back at the music that inspired us to get where we are.
 We decided to have fun and bring back these classics, with the CNCO touch."